Here, you can find a list of the members of the Center for Infection Biology (ZIB).

 In this part of the course, students concentrate on completing their doctoral thesis.
 There are no compulsory lectures to attend, however time can be used wisely to attend missed lectures and collect any credit points that are still required e.g. practical courses and congresses.

-A retreat also takes place in the final year, providing students with a helpful opportunity to make any necessary final adjustments to their project.
+Also in the final year, the annual retreat provides students with a helpful opportunity to make any necessary final adjustments to their project.

 At the end of the 6th Semester, the final exam is taken and doctoral thesis is handed in.